Noise and the HSP: A Common Source of Overstimulation

 An additional challenge is that many of the people around us do not actually hear these sounds—or are not bothered by them—which can lead to the HSP being perceived as "overly finicky" or "high maintenance."

 Some good examples of intrusive mechanical and electronic include:

 - The faint buzzing sound of fluorescent light fixtures.
 Although too subtle for most people to notice, they are often a source of irritation for HSPs.

 - A squeaking fan in the air conditioner outside the window, or even off in the distance.
-I used to live in Texas where the sound of air conditioners running were a normal part of summer, and the sound of a squeaky fan somewhere in the neighborhood could keep me awake for hours on summer nights.
+I used to live in Texas, where the sound of air conditioners running was a normal part of summer, and the sound of a squeaky fan somewhere in the neighborhood could keep me awake for hours on summer nights.

-- A computer fan that makes a high pitched whine can be a tremendous distraction.
-It becomes even worse if there's a slight change in its pitch, suggesting that fan might be ready to break down.
+- A computer fan that makes a high-pitched whine can be a tremendous distraction.
+It becomes even worse if there's a slight change in its pitch, suggesting that fans might be ready to break down.

 - The ticking of an alarm clock (although some—including myself—actually find it comforting) bothers many HSPs.

 - An oversensitive car alarm in the neighborhood going off several times a day.
 Although this is an annoyance for most people, non-HSPs seem better able to "tune out" such a sound.